States Connecticut

 The CT NBS follow-up/tracking staff work with CT birth hospitals, birthing centers, and midwives to monitor CT births and make sure that the State Public Health Laboratory receives a NBS blood-spot specimen from every newborn.
 All NBS specimens are tested for over 60 conditions.
 The Connecticut newborn screening panel is based on the US Department of Health and Human Services’ Recommended Uniform Screening Panel (RUSP).
 Connecticut screens for select metabolic disorders including amino acid, fatty acid oxidation, organic acid disorders, biotinidase deficiency, and galactosemia, in addition to certain endocrine, immune, hemoglobin, peroxisomal, neurological, and lysosomal storage disorders.

-CT NBS Program staff follow up on each out-of-range result and either ask the child’s health care provider (HCP) to collect another blood-spot specimen for repeat screening or reports the result to the Connecticut Newborn Diagnosis and Treatment Network (the Network).
+CT NBS Program staff follow up on each out-of-range result and either ask the child’s health care provider (HCP) to collect another blood-spot specimen for repeat screening or reports the result to the Connecticut Newborn Screening Network (the Network).
 The CT NBS Program continues short-term follow-up until the child receives a diagnosis or a condition is ruled out.
 Network staff work with the newborn’s HCP to provide consultation, care coordination, diagnostic testing, education, genetic and dietary counseling, and treatment when needed.
 The Network works with specialists in genetics, endocrinology, hematology, neurology, and immunology, statewide, to coordinate treatment and long-term follow-up of the infant.

 Through the NBS confirmed case registry, the Network measures and tracks disorder-specific outcomes for all children who confirm positive for a disorder identified through NBS from birth to age 21.